 - Holistic Midwifery, Vol. II by Anne Frye

 - A New Look at a Woman’s Body by Boston Womens’ Health Collective

 - Gray’s Anatomy by Henry Gray

-You may like to look at Amy Hoyt’s blog posts on Optimal Fetal Positioning with explanations and photos of the pelvis and baby (doll) on her blog: Natural Birth in Kitsap.
+You may also like to look at Amy Hoyt’s blog posts on Optimal Fetal Positioning with explanations and photos of the pelvis and baby (doll) on her blog: Natural Birth in Kitsap.